urbit/urbit.org-reloaded/content/getting-started/get-id.md

 The first is an email invitation with an Urbit ID and a Master Ticket.

-The second, only recently made available through our [L2 solution](/using/id/layer-2-for-planets), is an activation code or a link to activate on [Bridge](https://bridge.urbit.org), which can be thought of as an Urbit account management tool.
+The second, made available through our [L2 solution](https://operators.urbit.org/manual/id/layer-2-for-planets), is an activation code or a link to activate on [Bridge](https://bridge.urbit.org), the Urbit ID management tool.

 ![](https://media.urbit.org/site/getting-started/Server-setup-1.jpg)